sshyran/MarkLogic-NiFi/_pages/nifi-features.md

 ## MarkLogicDatabaseClientService

+Provides a MarkLogic DatabaseClient instance for use by other processors.

 ### Properties
 Host
  : The host with the REST server for which a DatabaseClient instance needs to be created